DOT NRCME Exam Sample Questions

 C. Temporarily disqualified until further evaluation.

-This is the correct response because the driver has a non-diagnosed respiratory or thoracic illness that might interfere with the ability to safely operate a CMV.
+This is the correct response because the driver has a non-diagnosed respiratory, thoracic, or cardiac illness that might interfere with the ability to safely operate a CMV.
 The driver should not be certified until the etiology is confirmed and treatment has been shown to be effective, safe, and stable.
-Also, according to FMCSA medical guidelines, a SpO2 of less than 92 percent warrants obtaining an arterial blood gas analysis.
+Normal SpO2 levels are 92 and above, so further evaluation and possibly additional testing such as arterial blood gas testing should be considered.

 Incorrect Responses: